 Scotty's Castle, a Spanish-style mansion built in the 1920s that was a favorite among tourists, is currently closed due to severe damage caused by floodwaters in October 2015.
 A series of powerful storms hit the area throughout October, washing out roads and damaging parts of the castle-worst of all the garage/longshed, which served as a visitor center.
 The powerful floodwaters moved part of a wall off the foundation and left the Grapevine Canyon area clogged with mud and debris up to 15 feet high in some places.
-The castle is not expected to reopen before 2019.
+All entry to Scotty's Castle district is currently prohibited and the castle is not expeced to reopen until 2020.